L13/vscode-projects/README.md

 * `l13Projects.pickFavorite` - Open the quick menu and pick a favorite.
 * `l13Projects.pickProject` - Open the quick menu and pick a project.
 * `l13Projects.refreshProjects` - Refresh all detected folders and workspaces.
-* `l13Projects.slot1 .. .slot9` - Open a workspace in slot.
+* `l13Projects.slot1 .. .slot9` - Open a workspace of a slot.
 * `l13Projects.previousWorkspace` - Open the previous active workspace.

 ## Available Settings